 16. Short Hair Fade

-A short hair fade is an excellent option for a man who wants a simple yet stylish haircut.
+Short haircuts for men combined with fade is an excellent option for a man who wants a simple yet stylish haircut.
 A fade on the sides and back of the head can make your overall look neater but also interesting.
 In addition to how it looks, fades are practical, making your hair much easier to style, and can be adapted to suit various hair types and lengths.
 Keeping the hair short on the top creates a seamless blend between it and the fade.
 This makes for a subtle and fashion-forward appearance.

 17. Undercut fade